rschristopher/ischristtrue.com/src/ancient-views/index.md

 When we claim ancient worldviews are "superstitious nonsense", we are presupposing knowable objective truth, that we *know* what is and what is not truth (and thus what is nonsense).
 And then as we fall into nihilism we increasingly lose that subordinating principle, and we can't really discern truth from nonsense (as truth becomes relative).
-Ironically, this nihilistic worldview has become the default worldview that we are born into.
+Ironically, this nihilistic worldview has become the default worldview that our children are born into.
 Our culture went from no one believing nonsense to now everybody believing nonsense and trying to keep an open mind about it.

 This is why we've seen so many shallow religions in our modern culture.